 I now have an equity MF portfolio.
 Should I invest in stocks?
 Should I invest out of the surplus I save every month or should I invest my one-time bonuses and other windfalls?

-As we said in the webinar, building a winning stock portfolio requires you to devote a lot of time and effort to monitoring it and tracking events in the companies you own, Therefore, you should add direct stocks to your MF portfolio only if you can spare the time and effort.
+Building a winning stock portfolio requires you to devote a lot of time and effort to monitoring it and tracking events in the companies you own, Therefore, you should add direct stocks to your MF portfolio only if you can spare the time and effort.
 As you are starting off in a big bull market, you will need to have a minimum 7-year horizon to reap returns from a direct stock portfolio.
 It would be better to use your monthly surpluses after your MF investments and debt allocation to acquire stocks in phases.

 Before investing your surpluses in equities, make sure you have essential elements in place like an emergency fund, life and health insurance to protect your wealth and secure your dependents.
 As timing makes a big difference to stock returns, it may be best not to invest a bonus or lumpsum in stocks at one go, as the timing may not be ideal.
 Park such money in a safe, ultra-short debt fund and move it into stocks when the prices are attractive.